benjipt/bitcorn-app/README.md

 ## General info

-A simple sign-on screen and user interface for a fake cryptocurrency called JobCoin.
-Built with React, Typescript, Bootstrap, and D3 (Recharts).
+A simple sign-on screen and user interface for a fake cryptocurrency called Bitcorn.
+Built with React, Typescript, Bootstrap, and D3 (Recharts), w/ Vite.
 Take home project for Gemini Front-end Engineer interview.

 ## Launch